LeToNode/Play2.0-CN-doc/javaGuide/main/json/JavaJsonRequests.md

 Hello Guillaume
 ```

-## Serving a Json response
+## Serving a JSON response

-In our previous example we handle a Json request, but we reply with a `text/plain` response.
-Let'as change that to send back a valid Json HTTP response:
+In our previous example we handled a JSON request, but replied with a `text/plain` response.
+Let’s change that to send back a valid JSON HTTP response:

 ```
 @BodyParser.Of(Json.class)